leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-anatomy-retina
 - What is the macula?
+- What is diabetic Macular edema
 - What is the macula?
+- What is diabetic Macular edema
 - Where is the centre part of the eye?
 - Why is the macula important?
 - Is the macula in charge of the most important part of our vision?